microtrain/bootcamp/10-MySQL/06-Authentication.md

 require '../core/layout.php';
 ```

-Now that we have a refreshed look at the mockup, lets implement a complete login form.
+Now that we have a refreshed look at the mock-up, lets implement a complete login form.

 * Replace the heredoc containing the form with:
   * email